Farm One Acre

 The family farm - hope for the future.
 If we are going to save “the family farm” and support community agriculture, new and innovative farming technologies must be developed.
 The Farm One Acre Project was initiated to develop technologies that would address many of the issues facing small farmers today.
 Patented high-density food growing technology helps farmers earn “big farm” income from cultivating just one acre.
-New Leaf Technologies propagation products grow more plants per square foot than any other technology that exists today.
+New Leaf Technologies food growing products grow more plants per square foot than any other technology that exists today.

 High Density Food Production Technologies

-New Leaf hight density food production technologies multiply food production while significantly lowering operational costs.
+New Leaf high density food production technologies multiply food production while significantly lowering operational costs.
 These innovative products are engineered to grow crops in a variety of environments including conventional greenhouses, under grow lights, in fields and on rooftops.